Halochkin/CustomWebComponents/Gestures/PinchGestureMixin/README.md

  * zoom-in/out
  * two-finger drag
  #### "Can you imagine the difference between pinch and spin?"
-* `Pinch` are mainly used to zoom in/out images, zoom in/out maps, zoom in/out web pages.
-A `pinch` gesture reports changes to the distance between two fingers touching the screen.
-Pinch gestures are continuous, so action method is called each time the distance between the fingers changes. <br>
+* `Pinch` are mainly used to zoom in/out images, maps, web pages.
+It reports changes to the distance between two touches points.
+Pinch gesture are continuous, so action method is called each time the distance between the fingers changes. <br>
- In addition to the default list of details, `pinchEndCallback(detail)/"pinchend"` has `duration` value which is equal to the time(ms) between the last and "touchend"/"touchcancel" events.
 * `Spin` gesture is a continuous gesture that occurs when two fingers that touch the screen move around each other and used to control objects on the screen it `only` can  be triggered by an `spinCallback(detail)` or a `spin` event.
 For example, you can use them to rotate or change the scale of an element.<br>
 <p align="center">
   <img src="https://www.multiswipe.com/assets/ACgest-1x-6a7dd8c9c7e611512de9ea7a041ea0a2.gif">
 </p><br>
 The benefit of `spin` over a `pinch` is that the `spinCallback()` is only triggered with certain conditions: one or both fingers have moved more than a minimum `spinMotion`(px) for more than minimum `spinDuration`(ms) this allows prevent accidental calls.